-We wrote our first “how to make kratom tea” post in late 2019.
-Since then, we’ve literally made thousands of kratom teas and have continued to improve our brewing techniques.
-Keep on reading to learn how to make kratom tea like a pro!
+We wrote our first “How to Make Kratom Tea” post in late 2019.
+Since then, we’ve made thousands of cups of kratom tea and are continually improving our brewing techniques.
+Keep on reading to learn how to prepare kratom tea like a pro!

 What is Kratom?

-Kratom is the colloquial term for the MItragyna speciosa tree and it’s leaves.
-M. speciosa is an evergreen tree which naturally grows in South East Asia.
-In the wild, it can grow to be over 80 meters tall and have a trunk with a circumference in excess of 14 feet.
+Kratom is the colloquial term for the Mitragyna speciosa tree and its leaves.
+M. speciosa is an evergreen tree that naturally grows in Southeast Asia.
+In the wild, it can grow to be over 80 meters (over 250 feet) tall and have a trunk with a circumference in excess of 4 meters (13 feet).

-Even the leaves can grow larger than a foot from tip to petiole.
-Kratom leaves, though, have had a social impact so large that it dwarf’s the giant trees themselves.
+Kratom leaves can grow larger than a foot from tip to petiole.
+These leaves have had a social impact so large that it dwarfs the giant trees themselves.

-Kratom has been a part of Thai life and culture for at least 350 years (if you look at the oldest temple inscriptions) to speculations of use for over 8000 years.
-Rarely has kratom leaf been swallowed throughout its history of use in its traditional context.
-The most common methods are chewing the leaf and spitting it out, or, you guessed it, brewed into a tea.
+Kratom has been a part of Thai life and culture for at least 350 years (if you look at the oldest temple inscriptions), and some historians speculate it has been used for over 8000 years.

-Since kratom is a wild growing tree, the quickest and easiest way to get the effects has historically been to pluck and chew the leaf whenever you come across a tree.
-Kratom “quids” are still a common way to consume kratom.
-This is in spite of the fact that there was a law banning kratom in Thailand from 1943 to 2020 which resulted in the widespread destruction of kratom trees.
+Kratom is a wild-growing tree.
+The quickest and easiest way to feel its effects has historically been to pluck and chew the leaf whenever you come across a tree.
+Kratom “quids” are still a common way to consume kratom in regions where the trees grow.
+This practice has persisted in Thailand despite the widespread destruction of kratom trees in the country from 1943 to 2020, due to a law banning kratom.

-This is most common among laborers who spend over 12 hours a day working in the extreme heat.
-They frequently chew the leaves to stave off exhaustion and hunger, allowing them to increase their productivity.
+Chewing quids is most common among laborers who spend over 12 hours per day working in extreme heat.
+They frequently chew the leaves to stave off exhaustion and hunger, which allows them to increase their productivity.